tiacsys/bridle/boards/arm/waveshare_rp2040/doc/index.rst

 board where I2C1 is omitted and I2C0 is routed on the |Raspberry Pi Pico|
 header with the same GP8-9 layout as on the |Waveshare RP2040 Mini| header.

+The |RP2040-Geek| board provides I2C0 over GP28 (SDA) and GP29 (SCL) on one
+of the three edge connectors and it is enabled by default.
+Both I2C0 signals will share the same lines with ADC channels 2 and 3.

 Serial Port
 ===========